 Avoid Large Purchases

 Every situation is unique but making large purchases might complicate a divorce or limit some of your options.
+For example, buying a new car, taking a big vacation, buying a new house or making major home improvements might reduce assets or increase debt that could complicate a resolution with your spouse.

 Use Words Carefully